bbiwy1984/bb/README.md

 ## Installation
 The following libraries are needed:
--Hidapi (operate relay);
+- Hidapi (operate relay);
--WolfSSL (certain cryptographic operations);
+- WolfSSL (certain cryptographic operations);
--Ivykis (asynchronous IO);
+- Ivykis (asynchronous IO);
--Tomlc99 (parsing configuration files);
+- Tomlc99 (parsing configuration files);
--Gstreamer (used for converting audio files to the right format, might go in future versions);
+- Gstreamer (used for converting audio files to the right format, might go in future versions);
--Mxml (parsing and creation of XML messages used in the communication protocol);
+- Mxml (parsing and creation of XML messages used in the communication protocol);
--Wire-AVS
+- Wire-AVS

 On Ubuntu Tomlc99 is not supported and has to be downloaded and installed from [here](https://github.com/cktan/tomlc99)